pedrowrt/pedrowrt/README.md

 ## Hi there   /   Olá! 👋

-- 🔭 I’m currently student on EBAC
+- 🔭 I’m currently a student on EBAC
 - 🌱 I’m currently learning javascript, sql, vue, react and more...
 - 📫 How to reach me: pedrowrt@gmail.com
 - 😄 Pronouns: he/his